diveshjha37/Strong-Jenkinsfile/README.md

 Ensure that the required ports for Docker and SonarQube are accessible.
 Conclusion
 This guide walks you through setting up a Jenkins pipeline with Docker and SonarQube for your project.
 Feel free to customize the stages and configurations as per your project requirements.

-### Customization
-- Replace placeholder values (like GitHub repository URL, credentials, server details) with your actual project details.
-- Add any additional instructions specific to your environment or requirements.

-This README should provide users with a clear understanding of how to configure and run the pipeline.
-Let me know if you need further modifications!